Gryhyphen/my-learning-rust/MyFirstRustBlinky/rust_blinky2/README.md

 UPDATE 1:
 I was able to remove the bin specification to use the default src/main from the cargo.toml, so now instead of `cargo run --bin blinky` I could run `cargo run`

+UPDATE 2:

+Currently unable to update dependencies because of an issue linking with `rust-lld` failed: exit status: 1 Is worth updating each crate individually to figure out which crates are the cause of pain.

+Furthermore, resolving the rust-lld is probably good.
+Apparently, it makes the linker faster?